 Any case, including DCO's, listed as myeloma, multiple myeloma or PCM may be coded to 9732/3.

 Multiple bone marrow biopsies may be done.
 Only one of the biopsies needs to be positive.

 There are three clinical variants of plasma cell myeloma, all of which are coded to 9732/3.

-Asymptomatic (smoldering or inactive) PCM: Bone marrow involvement, but no related organ or tissue impairment.
-Similar to MGUS in its lack of symptoms, but more likely to progress to symptomatic PCM.
+1. Asymptomatic (smoldering or inactive) PCM: Bone marrow involvement, but no related organ or tissue impairment.
+Similar to MGUS in its lack of symptoms, but more likely to develop to symptomatic PCM.
 About 8% of patients are initially asymptomatic.

 2. Non-secretory myeloma occurs when there is absence of an M protein on immunofixation electrophoresis; there is impaired (or not) secretion of immunoglobulin into the blood or urine.
 A bout 3% of PCM cases are non-secretory.